contagon/handbook/handbook/26-temple-recommends.md

 In these temple recommend interviews, the bishop and member of the stake presidency also review counsel given in the missionary’s release interview (see [24.8.2](24.md#2482-missionary-release-interview)).
 They discuss the returned missionary’s progress, well-being, and current Church calling.
 They also encourage him or her to continue on a lifelong path of spiritual growth and service.

 If the returned missionary does not have a Church calling, the bishop and stake president make certain that one is extended.
-Returned missionaries may be recommended to serve as temple ordinance workers or volunteers if a temple is nearby (see [25.5](25-temple-and-family-history-work.md#255-recommending-and-calling-temple-workers)).
+Returned missionaries may be recommended to serve as temple workers if a temple is nearby (see [25.5](25-temple-and-family-history-work.md#255-recommending-and-calling-temple-workers)).

-### 26.5.4 Members Who Have Not Lived in the Same Ward for at Least One Year
+### 26.5.3 Members Who Have Not Lived in the Same Ward for at Least One Year

 If a member has not lived in the same ward continuously for at least one year, the bishop reviews the member’s record to verify that it does not include a notation about Church membership restrictions.

 The bishop or an assigned counselor contacts the prior bishop before conducting a temple recommend interview.
 If a counselor learns that there is confidential information, he ends the conversation.
 He informs his bishop to contact the prior bishop before an interview.

-### 26.5.5 After Divorce, Separation, or Annulment
+### 26.5.4 After Divorce, Separation, or Annulment

 The bishop and stake president may feel impressed to interview a member who has been divorced or legally separated or had a marriage annulled since last receiving a temple recommend.
 During this interview, they help strengthen the member spiritually.
 They also verify the member’s continued temple worthiness.

-### 26.5.6 Members Whose Close Relatives Publicly Oppose the Church or Belong to Apostate Groups
+### 26.5.5 Members Whose Close Relatives Publicly Oppose the Church or Belong to Apostate Groups

 Bishops and their counselors should be sensitive when issuing recommends to members whose close relatives publicly oppose the Church or belong to apostate groups.
 Members in these circumstances should not be made to feel that they cannot have a temple recommend because of their family associations.
 They should be encouraged to maintain a loving relationship with close relatives.
 They may be issued a temple recommend if they answer all temple recommend questions appropriately and sincerely.

-### 26.5.7 Individuals Who Identify as Transgender
+### 26.5.6 Individuals Who Identify as Transgender

 Temple ordinances are received according to a person’s biological sex at birth.
 Worthy members who do not pursue surgical, medical, or social transition away from their biological sex at birth may receive a temple recommend and temple ordinances.
 (For a definition of social transition, see [38.6.23](38-church-policies-and-guidelines.md#38623-individuals-who-identify-as-transgender).)